scharlton2/solver_dev_manual/source/06/02/12_output_result.rst

 scalar quantity calculation results.
 When outputting vector quantity calculation results, output each component with names like \"VelocityX\" and \"VelocityY\".

+Please note that if you use names whose last character is \"X\", \"Y\", or \"Z\", the value is not loaded properly by GUI, and user can not visualize the value.
+You can use lower case letters "\x\", \"y\", or \"z\" instead.

 For calculation results, iRIC defines special names, and when you want to output calculation result for certain purposes, you should use those names.
 Refer to :ref:`special_result_names` for those names.